scala-js/scala-js-website/doc/calling-javascript.md

 to use package objects for this purpose, e.g.,

 {% highlight scala %}
-package scala
+package org.scalajs

-package object js extends js.GlobalScope {
+package object dom extends js.GlobalScope {
-  val NaN: js.Number = ???
+  val document: HTMLDocument = js.native

-  def parseInt(s: js.String, radix: js.Number): js.Number = ???
-  def parseInt(s: js.String): js.Number = ???
+  def alert(message: String): Unit = js.native
 }
 {% endhighlight %}

 ## Monkey patching

-In JavaScript, a common pattern is monkey patching, where some top-level object or class' prototype, is meant to be extended by third-party code.
+In JavaScript, monkey patching is a common pattern, where some top-level object or class' prototype is meant to be extended by third-party code.
 This pattern is easily encoded in Scala.js' type system with `implicit` conversions.

-E.g., in jQuery, `$.fn` can be extended with new methods that will be available to so-called jQuery objects, of type `JQuery`.
+For example, in jQuery, `$.fn` can be extended with new methods that will be available to so-called jQuery objects, of type `JQuery`.
 Such a plugin can be declared in Scala.js with a separate trait, say `JQueryGreenify`, and an implicit conversions from `JQuery` to `JQueryGreenify`.
+The implicit conversion is implemented with a hard cast, since in effect we just want to extend the API, not actually change the value.

 {% highlight scala %}
 trait JQueryGreenify extends JQuery {